Pine nuts are edible seeds from pine trees and are used in everything from baked goods to a topping on salads to an ingredient for delectable dinners.

 Are These Pine Nuts Bad?

 Pine nuts will go bad, and when they do, they will have an unpleasant flavor.
-You will want to check for any signs of spoilage before using them to bake or eat, even if they appear fine.
+You will want to check for any signs of spoilage before using them for baking or eating, even if they appear fine.

 The first indication of spoilage you will want to look for is any change in appearance.
 If there is any development of mold, you will want to throw them out.